-Luxembourg has a national environmental portal 152 containing most of the relevant information such as legislation, data and other documents.
+Luxembourg has a national environmental portal containing most of the relevant information such as legislation, data and other documents.
 While other websites exist for some domains, these do not contain much additional data.
 It was found that very little monitoring or historical data is available on the portal.
 Often, the available data are presented in interactive graphs without a download option or the data must be downloaded from the European Environmental Agency.
 The main portal is sometimes difficult to navigate and it is not always clear where particular information can be found.
-The Open data Platform153 however contains a lot of datasets that can be freely reused.
+The Open data Platform however contains a lot of datasets that can be freely reused.
 Several datasets contain historical and monitoring data as well as spatial information.
 The geoportal presents all relevant environmental layers and can be accessed from the main portal.
 It is also the access point for the EU's INSPIRE portal, which contains data in many different formats and provides access to viewing services.

-149 The Aarhus Convention, the Access to Environmental Information Directive, 2003/4/EC and the INSPIRE Directive, 2007/2 together create a legal foundation for the sharing of environmental information between public authorities and with the public.
-This EIR focuses on INSPIRE.
 The INSPIRE Directive has been well implemented in Luxembourg.
-The country's performance has been reviewed based on its 2016 implementation report154 and its most recent monitoring data from 2017155.
+The country's performance has been reviewed based on its 2016 implementation report and its most recent monitoring data from 2017.